|| Links | Alphabetical Index | Weighted Averages ||

 Excel is a useful tool for statistical calculations.
-It is important to realise however that the interpretation and understanding of the results can be very important.
-Excel will display results but will not explain their meaning or significance.
+It is vital to realise however that the correct interpretation and understanding of the results is very important.
+Excel will display the results of calculations but will not explain their meaning or significance.

 Statistics typically summarise a collection of data and may be able to forecast other values based on a limited sample.
 The simplest tools are the three types of averages.